WillDera/Stability_of_the_Grid_System/README.md

 # Stability of the Grid System
-A binary classification model to predict if a grid is stable or unstable using the UCI Electrical Grid Stability Simulated dataset.
+Binary classification models to predict if a grid is stable or unstable using the UCI Electrical Grid Stability Simulated dataset.